SyndemicsLab/respond/docs/src/data.md

 - cost
 - output

 Each set governs a unique component of the model.
+An example can be found in the [examples folder](https://github.com/SyndemicsLab/respond/blob/main/extras/examples/sim.conf).

 #### simulation